LordGolias/antistasi/README.md

 ### AAF Arsenal

 The AAF has an arsenal of vehicles that it buys with AAF money.
-AAF has different categories of vehicles that are defined in `AAFarsenal\init.sqf` that can be modified in the template (e.g. for RHS).
+AAF has different categories of vehicles that are defined in `AAFarsenal.sqf` that can be modified in the `templates/` (e.g. for RHS).